Online dating safety tips

 Here’s how the FBI says the romance scam usually works.

-Do not ignore any facts which seem inconsistent and be aware of the following common techniques used by romance scammers:
+Be aware of the following common techniques used by romance scammers:

 - Immediate requests to talk or chat on an email or messaging service outside of the dating site.